Social Tools Collide with Talent Management Software

 - Commentary received, etc.

 These and numerous other information feeds signals are calculated to create a numerical valuation of an employee’s influence within the organization.
-For those of you familiar with the world of social media, think of this as being almost Klout like scoring.
+For those of you familiar with the world of social media followers and likes, think of this as being almost Klout like scoring.

 As interesting as that is, here comes the part to get you going “hmmmmmm”.
 Using these signals and values, organizations will now have more insight into their talent than ever before: